 蛸引き (Octopus Puller)

 The Kanto/Tokyo equivalent of the yanagiba.
 The yanagiba (Kansai) has a pointed tip; the takohiki (Kanto) has a squared-off, spatula-like tip.
-Both are sashimi slicers performing the same function with equivalent skill; the difference is regional tradition.
+Both are sashimi slicers that perform the same function with equivalent skill; the difference is regional tradition.

-Technique: The flat tip is used to pull sliced pieces toward the cutter rather than lifting and repositioning.
+Technique: the flat tip is used to pull sliced pieces toward the cutter rather than lifting and repositioning them.

-Osaka (Kansai) sushiya use yanagiba; Tokyo (Kanto) sushiya use takohiki.
-Rarely seen outside Japan or serious sushi professional contexts.
+Osaka (Kansai) A sushi restaurant, or the chef who runs it. use the yanagiba; Tokyo (Kanto) sushiya use the takohiki.
+It is rarely seen outside Japan or serious professional sushi contexts.

 Deba